Simple Living with Simplified Beauty Products

 Clean out the things you don't use, and start researching what you could be replacing them with as you finish up the rest of the products you currently have on the go.
 Two really good resources are Ecoholic Body and The Imperfect Environmentalist.

 Then when it comes time to restock - go on line and order something natural, in glass packaging that can beautifully displayed.
-Check out your local farmers market this weekend for soap makers and buy a few to always have on hand to both smell and look pretty in your bathroom (I use hand-made soap every day for washing hands and in the shower, even as shaving cream - I found I just don't need anything else!).
+And check out your local farmers market this weekend for soap makers and buy a few to always have on hand to both smell and look pretty in your bathroom (I use hand-made soap every day for washing hands and in the shower, even as shaving cream - I found I just don't need anything else!).
 Simplify your routine down to a few products that are essentials.

 Here are my favourites: